mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I put the site on the backburner when I started TinyPilot, but it continued to grow on its own in 2021.
 In the second half of the year, another site appeared and continued adding content, so they quickly overtook Is It Keto in search results.

-I did briefly explore the idea of moving to MediaVine, which is one of the higher-end ad networks.
-I've heard they pay 3-8x as much as AdSense.
-MediaVine accepted Is It Keto into their program, but then I discovered [how bad their contract terms are](/retrospectives/2021/09/#is-it-ketohttpsisitketoorg), so I bailed on them and stuck with AdSense.

 {{<revenue-graph project="isitketo">}}

 {{<notice type="info">}}